Executive Policy Manual

 If the animal is not housebroken, is in a prohibited area, or injures or attempts to injure a person or property, the animal may be removed from the facility immediately.

 In the event an animal is removed from a facility, the office or department supervisor or the appropriate central administrative unit responsible for the program or facility works with the handler to assess alternative options to allow continued participation without the animal.
 This may include referring them to the appropriate disability services provider.
-See Disability Services Provider.
+See Section 2.1.

 Handlers may file complaints of discrimination on the basis of their disability with Compliance and Civil Rights (CCR).
-CCR reviews the complaints in accordance with this policy and/or Executive Policy Manual EP15: Policy Prohibiting Discrimination, Sexual Harassment, and Sexual Misconduct.
+CCR reviews the complaints in accordance with this policy and/or Executive Policy Manual EP15: Policy Prohibiting Discrimination and Harassment.

 More information about compliant procedures is available from CCR; telephone 509-335-8288.

 Handlers may contact CCR, who consults with the service animal administrator, to discuss concerns and potential University response options.
-Handler concerns or objections may include, but are not limited to, the University’s implementation of this policy and/or the level of access granted to the service animal.
+Handler concerns or objections may include, but are not limited to, the University’s implementation of this policy and/or the level of access granted to the service animal or service animal in training.

 More information is available from CCR.

-Complaints Regarding Behavior or Presence of Service Animals
+3.5.c Complaints Regarding Behavior or Presence of Service Animals or Service Animals in Training

-Individuals are to report concerns or complaints about a service animal to the office or department personnel responsible for the program or facility.
+Individuals are to report concerns or complaints about a service animal or service animal in training to the office or department personnel responsible for the program or facility.
 The applicable office or department personnel must work with the service animal administrator to coordinate a response.

-In the event an animal is prohibited from accessing a facility, the office or department supervisor or the appropriate central administrative unit responsible for the program or facility works with the handler to assess alternative options to allow continued participation without the animal.
+In the event an animal is prohibited from accessing a facility, in consultation with the service animal administrator, the office or department supervisor or the appropriate central administrative unit responsible for the program or facility works with the handler to assess alternative options to allow continued participation without the animal.
 This may include referring them to the appropriate disability services provider.
-See Disability Services Provider.
+See Section 2.6.

-The presence of emotional support animals at WSU campuses is controlled by WAC 504-36-020 unless the applicable disability services provider approves an accommodation to this regulation.
+The presence of emotional support animals at WSU campuses is controlled by WAC 504-36-020, which strictly limits animals in University buildings and other settings, unless the applicable disability services provider approves an accommodation to this regulation.

 Although WSU generally prohibits individuals from having animals in University housing (see WAC 504-36-020), WSU does consider requests by individuals with disabilities for a reasonable accommodation from this prohibition.

 Residents wishing to request that their emotional support animal be allowed to reside in University housing must follow the procedures for requesting an emotional support animal accommodation through the applicable campus disability services center (e.g., the Access Center for WSU Pullman students).
-For more information, see the Access Center’s Service/Emotional Support Animals Guidelines.
+For more information, see the Access Center’s Service and Support Animals in University Housing guidance.

 An employee who wishes to bring an emotional support animal to the workplace must contact HRS Disability Services, which may require documentation for an accommodation.
 If the employee is assigned to a new workplace location or if the current facility’s use changes to one in which the presence of an emotional support animal may present challenges, HRS Disability Services may need to determine if any temporary permissions, exceptions, and waivers are available to accommodate emotional support animals.